UniqueEpiphany/Philosophy/SelfHelp/HowToWinFriendsAndInfluencePeople.md

 __Principle 2 - Show respect for the other person's opinions.
 Never say, "You're wrong."__

 ### 3 - If You're Wrong, Admit It

+Any fool can try to defend his or her mistakes - and most fools do - but it raises one above the herd and gives one a feeling of nobility and exultation to admit one's mistakes.

+When we are right, let's try to win people gently and tactfully to our way of thinking, and when we are wrong - and that will be surprisingly often, if we are honest with ourselves - let's admit our mistakes quickly and with enthusiasm.
+Not only will that technique produce astonishing results; but, believe it or not, it is a lot more fun, under the circumstances, than trying to defend oneself.

+Remember the old proverb: "By fighting you never get enough, but by yielding you get more than you expected."

+__Principle 3 - If you are wrong, admit it quickly and emphatically.__

+### 4 - A Drop Of Honey
+If a man's heart is rankling with discord and ill feeling toward you, you can't win him to your way of thinking with all the logic in Christendom.
+Scolding parents and domineering bosses and husbands and nagging wives ought to realize that people don't want to change their minds.
+They can't be forced or driven to agree with you or me.
+But they may possibly be led to, if we are gentle and friendly, ever so gentle and ever so friendly.

+Lincoln said that, in effect, over a hundred years ago.
+Here are his words:It is an old and true maxim that "a drop of honey catches more flies than a gallon of gall."
+So with men, if you would win a man to you cause, first convince him that you are his sincere friend.
+Therein is a drop of honey that catches his heart; which, say what you will, is the great high road to his reason.

+The use of gentleness and friendliness is demonstrated day after day by people who have learned that a drop of honey catches more flies than a gallon of gall.
+F. Gale Connor of Lutherville, Maryland, proved this when he had to take his four-month-old car to the service department of the car dealer for the third time.
+He told our class: "It was apparent that talking to, reasoning with or shouting at the service manager was not going to lead to a satisfactory resolution of my problems.

+__Principle 4 - Begin in a friendly way.__

+### 5 - The Secret Of Socrates